RRZE-HPC/WINIC/README.md

 To measure single instructions add one or more `-i <LLVM_INSTRUCTION_NAME>` options.

+By default x87 floating point instructions are excluded, as they are deprecated and consume a lot of time on architectures that emulate them.
+Use the `--X87FP` flag to measure them.

 ### MAN
 In manual mode, WINIC can execute arbitrary altered benchmark functions.
 To run a function called "tp" from `file.s` and calculate the cycles per instruction assuming the loop has 12 instructions do